shubhanjal44/tej-india/DARK_MODE_AND_PERFORMANCE.md

 ## Overview

-This document explains the dark/light mode implementation and performance optimizations added to the SkillSwap India application.
+This document explains the dark/light mode implementation and performance optimizations added to the Tej India application.

 ---